InnerSourceCommons/managing-innersource-projects/measuring/metrics.md

 This follows the detailed GQM approach where each goal may have several questions and each question may have one or more metrics that helps to understand the situation.
-This also assumes that we are in an organization that already applied Inner Source and wanted to check if the process is leading to an actual improvement in the several detailed goals.
+This also assumes that we are in an organization that already applied InnerSource and wanted to check if the process is leading to an actual improvement in the several detailed goals.